kanidm/webauthn-rs/fido-key-manager/README.md

 * NFC should "just work", provided you've installed a PC/SC initiator (driver) for your transciever (if it is not supported by `libccid`).

+  macOS tends to "butt in" on exclusive connections by selecting the PIV applet, which can cause issues for some keys' firmware, especially if they support PIV.

 * USB should "just work".